20 Best Things to Do in Japan

 Since ancient times, the locals have observed a bathing culture in hot springs (onsen) which has evolved to a form of therapy meant to relax and rejuvenate the soul.

-Dipping in a Japanese hot spring is not only soothing to your muscles but also a great way to experience a culture that has been passed down the generations for years.
+Dipping in a Japanese hot spring is not only soothing to your muscles but also a great way to experience a culture that has been passed down through the generations for years.

 Due to the volcanic activity in the country, Japan boasts over 27,000 natural onsens which can be found in resorts, spa, public baths, and ryokans (traditional inns).
 Be sure to add this to your Japan bucket list!